Code-Institute-Submissions/ArcticSchool/README.md

     python manage.py migrate --run-syn
 - <strong>Verdict</strong>: Database synchronized, all unmigrated migrations applied.
 Fixtures loaded.
 Working as expected.
 Beautifully !

+Team cards - read more button
+- <strong>Bug</strong>: When button is clicked on random card, description on all cards is shoew.
+- <strong>Fix</strong>: Forloop iterate number added to ID and target ID -  '{{ forloop.counter }}'
+- <strong>Verdict</strong>: Dropdown description field shows only on card where button was clicked.
+Work as expected!

 ---

 ## Deployment